 Bankruptcies will remain on a credit report for a total of 7 years (for Chapter 13 bankruptcies) and a total of 10 years (for Chapter 7 bankruptcies).

-Nevertheless, it is important to remember that the older the negative item on the credit report, the less it is likely to impact the overall FICO score.
+Nevertheless, it is important to remember that the older the negative item on the credit report, the less likely it will impact the overall FICO score.

 Next is to dispute faulty entries with a credit dispute letter, after which you will need to send a letter to the credit bureaus concerning a procedural request.

 After completing this step, ask the court to verify the bankruptcy.
 Lastly, remove the bankruptcy with the help of a professional.

-How often do people file bankruptcy?
+How often do people file for bankruptcy?

 Can you file bankruptcy twice?
 In short, yes.